slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 > *"I am a man of fixed and unbending principles, the first of which is to be flexible at all times."
 -- Everett Dirksen [1896]*

+> *"You can’t go back and change the beginning, but you can start where you are and change the ending."
+-- C.S.
+Lewis [1898]*

 > *"Whatever space and time mean, place and occasion mean more."
 -- Aldo van Eyck [1918]*